bennpham/FileCopyBackup/README.md

 ----------------------
 This button saves your current settings including any settings you set in OPTION and anything you inputted in TARGET DESTINATION, SAVE DESTINATION, and SAVE DESTINATION 2 to your default.txt file.
 Because the program reads from default.txt before it starts, the program will start with the same settings you previously had since the last time you click SAVE TO DEFAULT.
 Note: You can change your default.txt file manually to change startup parameters.
 I would only recommend this to advance users only.
-If you put invalid parameters, the program will start up with any valid parameters it can find, but it will give you a warning message (see below).
+If you put invalid parameters, the program will start up with any valid parameters it can find, but it will give you a warning message.

 Tool: Load Set & Save Set
 --------------------------